jatkin-wasti/python_logging/README.md

 # Logging with Python
-- There is an in built logging module that we can make use of
+- There is an in built logging module that we can make use of by importing it
 ## Severity Levels
  **DEBUG**
- -

  **INFO**
- -

  **WARNING**
- -

  **ERROR**
- -

  **CRITICAL**
- -

 ## Module's Output
 - If we run the following code from our py file